comharris/readme/drafts/interviewer-guide.md

 Examples: Experienced directors, senior managers, leads and ICs

-#### Level 3 Interviewer
+### Level 3 Interviewer

-Accuracy of candidate assessments should be in high-90s (i.e. less than single-digit percent chance they've missed something in area interviewed).
+Accuracy of candidate assessments should be in high-90s (i.e. less than single-digit percent chance they've missed something in area interviewed that a Level 1 would spot).

 - **Scope:** 25m to 50m interviews for junior to exec-level candidates with or without guidance.
 - **Assessment:** Accurately and concisely assess candidate across broad and deep competencies.
 - **Recruiting:** Talent gravity well.
 Candidates sees Mattermost opportunity in a compelling new light.

-Examples: Executives, founders, C-suite advisers
+Examples: Mattermost executives and executive advisers.

 ### Interviewer training and development